 Ischemic strokes are caused primarily by thrombosis of a blood vessel, very similar to mechanisms involved in myocardial infarction.
 Conditions such as atherosclerosis, hypercoagulable states, polycythemia, and vasculitis are common precipitants.
 About 20% of ischemic strokes result from embolic phenomenon.
 The carotid bifurcation is a common source of plaque embolism.
 Cardiac mural thrombus and valve disease are also likely sources of embolism.

 Classification by location depends on the blood vessel or vascular distribution involved (Table 82-1).
 The blood supply to the brain comes from paired carotid and vertebral blood vessels.
 The carotid distribution (ie, anterior circulation) supplies primarily cerebral and cortical structures, whereas the vertebrobasilar vascular distribution (ie, posterior circulation) feeds the cerebellum and brainstem structures.
 The involved vessel can often be inferred from the clinical presentation.
-Carotid circulation strokes commonly present with motor and sensory deficits ...
+Carotid circulation strokes commonly present with motor and ...